-- 2. Which California employees are entitled to a layoff, termination or relocation warning under the WARN Act?
+- 2. Which employees are covered under the WARN Act?

 - 3. What are my rights if my employer violates the WARN Act?

-- 4. What is the difference between the California WARN Act and the federal WARN Act?
+- 4. What is the difference between the California and federal WARN Acts?

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

 The California Worker Adjustment and Retraining Notification Act (the "WARN" Act), Labor Code 1400 - 1408 LC, requires employers to provide sixty (60) days' advance notice to employees and certain government entities before conducting any of the following:

 (So essentially, the WARN Act is a legislature-created exception to the general rule of at-will employment in California.)

 A mass layoff is defined under the California WARN Act as the elimination of fifty (50) or more jobs during any thirty (30)-day period, due to lack of work or lack of funds.

 A relocation means moving all or substantially all of the commercial or industrial operations at a given location to a new location at least one hundred (100) miles away.

 Finally, a termination (plant closure) means the cessation or substantial cessation of industrial or commercial operations.7